 It can be pretty easy to bash meetings.
 They can feel like interruptions in your already jam-packed day, highlight the incompetency of others, and if over-used breed a culture of decision-making paralysis.
 Yet productive meetings keep you moving forward.

-Today I’ve compiled 10 quick tips for you on how to make meetings even more helpful, productive and less annoying at both the individual and team level.
+Today I’ve compiled 10 quick tips for you on how to make meetings even more helpful, productive, and less annoying at both the individual and team levels.

 Develop your personal meeting policy

 One of the best ways to create more productive meetings is to develop your personal meeting effectiveness.

 - Start by questioning every meeting invitation and every impulse to hold a meeting.
 Only agree to those that are absolutely necessary – with a clear objective and agenda.

 - Delegate meeting attendance to others on your team.
 This is a great way to develop those who report to you.